glebb/rocksmithconvert/README.md

 /Users/john/Downloads/converted_for_mac/great_music_m.pasarc
 You then just copy the converted file(s) to your Rocksmith dlc folder as usual.

+NOTE!
+In order to avoid problems loading CDLC within Rocksmith, a naming strategy is applied to the converted files.
+This is achieved by removing all unecessary characters and also splitting Artist and Song name if needed.

 ## Building ##
 The basic idea is to use pyrocksmith to convert the files and bundle everything to a nice and clean standalone osx app without additional